-The holidays are stressful enough on their own, but if you are in the middle
+The holidays are stressful enough on their own, but if you are in the middle of

-during your visit can be anxiety inducing.
+visit can be anxiety inducing.

 Our Houston divorce attorney has created five tips to help you get through